 Executive Summary

-The State Water Resources Control Board (State Water Board) is considering an amendment to the statewide Water Quality Control Policy on the Use of Coastal and Estuarine Waters for Power Plant Cooling (Once-Through Cooling or OTC Policy) to extend the compliance date for Redondo Beach Generating Station Units 5, 6, and 8 (Redondo Beach) for two years, from December 31, 2021, through December 31, 2023.
+The State Water Resources Control Board (“State Water Board”) is considering an amendment to the statewide Water Quality Control Policy on the Use of Coastal and Estuarine Waters for Power Plant Cooling (“Once-Through Cooling” or “OTC Policy”) to extend the compliance date for Redondo Beach Generating Station Units 5, 6, and 8 (“Redondo Beach”) for two years, from December 31, 2021, through December 31, 2023.

 The OTC Policy establishes uniform, technology-based standards to implement federal Clean Water Act (CWA) section 316(b) and reduce the harmful effects associated with cooling water intake structures on marine and estuarine life.
 The State Water Board adopted the OTC Policy on May 4, 2010, under Resolution Number (No.) 2010-0020, and the Office of Administrative Law issued its approval on September 27, 2010.
 The OTC Policy became effective on October 1, 2010, and was amended in 2012, 2014, 2016, 2017, and 2020.